-Grade Criteria for 1) the course and 2) for coursework А 1) Outstanding performance on all learning outcomes.
+Grade Criteria for 1) the course and 2) for coursework A 1) Outstanding performance on all learning outcomes.
 2) The work has creatively synthesized course materials and key ideas in an original way.
 The argument is logical and cohesive, the discussion is well-organized, and the writing is clear.
 Concrete evidence corresponds to statements and claims.
 A- 1) Generally outstanding performance on all (or almost all) learning outcomes.
 2) The work synthesizes course materials and key ideas in an original way, but there are areas for improvement.
-B-range 1) Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance. performance on others, resulting in overall substantial performance.
+B-range 1) Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance.
 2) The work demonstrates a solid grasp of course materials and key ideas.
-There are areas for improvement with respect to building a cohesive argument, organizing the discussion, communicating clearly, and/or C man an identifying relevant evidence.
+There are areas for improvement with respect to building a cohesive argument, organizing the discussion, communicating clearly, and/or identifying relevant evidence.
 C-range 1) Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses.
 2) The work shows some effort, but course materials have not been sufficiently engaged.
-The argument and the writing is not clear, and/or there Duran an is no evidence for statements and claims made.
+The argument and the writing is not clear, and/or there is no evidence for statements and claims made.
 D-range 1) Barely satisfactory performance on a number of learning outcomes.
 2) The work shows little effort to engage course materials.
 There are major problems with clarity of argument and writing.
 F 1) Unsatisfactory performance on a number of learning outcomes, OR failure to meet specified assessment requirements.
 2) The work has failed respond to the assignment prompt.